Looking for a mobile contract? Check out our comprehensive comparison of the best mobile providers in Germany

 It offers the highest bandwidth speed rates with their Gigabit network (up to 1,000 Mbits/s) Competitive pricing with packages starting at approx 20 EUR/month Packages that also include telephone and TV Minimum contract duration of 24 months

 eazy is not entirely an independent cable internet provider in Germany, it can be better understood as the budget branch of Unitymedia-Vodafone (for example, the communication and customer support work directly over Unitymedia).
-This internet provider seeks to convince with an aggressive and transparent pricing model that is very budget-friendly and relies on simplicity offering only two speed rates (20 Mbits/s and 50 Mbits/s) and the possibility to add telephone service in the package.
-They also offer the possibility to have a contract that can be monthly canceled (after a 3 month start period) There are no physical stores which means that their whole service is only provided online.
+This internet provider seeks to convince with an aggressive and transparent pricing model that is very budget-friendly and relies on simplicity offering only two speed rates (20 Mbits/s and 40 Mbits/s) and the possibility to add telephone service in the package.
+There are no physical stores which means that their whole service is only provided online.

-Very competitive pricing, starting at 11.99 EUR/month They offer some packages with low minimum contract duration (cancellable monthly after a 3 month start period) WiFi Router included for free Maximum speed available is capped to 50 Mbits/s Service is not widely available
+Very competitive pricing, starting at 13.99 EUR/month Widely available in Germany WiFi Router included for free Maximum speed available is capped to 40 Mbits/s Minimum contract duration of 24 months

 Whether you look for an internet provider in Munich, Hamburg, Berlin, or in a remote region of Germany, this article should help you navigate the vast world of internet providers in Germany.
 Since the liberalization of the telecommunications market in the late 90s, a plethora of companies has appeared that mean to provide services in the market.
 This has meant that many more options are available.
 Use this to your advantage to get the most out of your internet contract and find the best internet providers in Germany.